StefanoChiodino/stefano-chiodino-uk/content/posts/2026-02-10-my-outlook-on-ai-in-2026.md

 # AI won't replace engineers

-I'll start with the elephant in the room.
 AI is improving at a sustained, impressive pace.
-During 2025, models went from being a novelty — a "this has potential" curiosity — to being a genuinely powerful tool that I use daily.
+During 2025, models went from being a novelty with potential to being a genuinely powerful tool that I use daily.
 The improvement in both models and tooling has been remarkable.

-That said, I don't think AI will replace software engineers.
-Not with the current technology, and I doubt it ever will on this trajectory.
-The day we achieve artificial general intelligence, everything changes — not just software engineering, but *everything*.
+That said, I'm still not convinced that LLMs will replace software engineers.
+It will just make engineers more productive and reduce the pressure on the workforce of this industry.
+The day we achieve artificial general intelligence, everything changes, then it won't just be the software engineers job that we should be worried about.
 Until then, what we have is a very capable tool, not a replacement.

 I've been doing this job for 15 years.
-In a real-world scenario — legacy codebases, complex business logic, production systems with years of accumulated context — there is no way the current AI could replace me.
-And I say this not out of ego, but out of experience watching it try.
+It is obviously impossible to tell where the current LLM's capabilities will land, however my gut feeling is that there is only so much that we can squeeze out it.
+Based on my current conversation with Opus 4.6, which I consider to be the best of the best at the moment, it is incredibly capable but it is no senior software engineer.
+It is like dealing with a smart junior engineer that works at 100 times the speed.

 # The easy part easier, the hard part harder

 There's an excellent article by Blundergoat called [AI Makes the Easy Part Easier and the Hard Part Harder](https://www.blundergoat.com/articles/ai-makes-the-easy-part-easier-and-the-hard-part-harder) that I agree with completely.

 Writing code was never the hard part.
-The hard part is understanding the problem, navigating ambiguity, knowing *why* a particular approach is the right one, and having the judgment to make architectural decisions.
-AI makes the easy part — boilerplate, first drafts, repetitive tasks — much easier.
-But it hasn't touched the hard part.
+It's writing code well.
+It is understanding the problem, navigating ambiguity, knowing *why* a particular approach is the right one, and having the judgment to make architectural decisions.

 This is exactly why you should lean into AI for the easy parts and stop fighting it on the hard parts.
 Use it where it shines, go old school where it doesn't.

 There are still plenty of times where even the most capable model, across multiple providers, leads me absolutely nowhere and I have to do things the old-fashioned way.
+In the previous year, I invested a significant amount of my time into experimenting with the capabilities of AIs and I've started to understand what it is good at and what it is not good at.
+And so, being able to speed up my work when I'm quite confident that LLM will do well and not waste my time where I am not confident that it will, is what I think is the trick that a lot of people are missing out on.

 # From assembly to English

 Here's how I think about what's happening.

 Consider the history of programming: machine code was written for computers, by humans who had to think like computers.
-Then came C — still close to the metal, but more readable, more expressive.
-Then came Python, which is built on C, which itself is built on machine code.
+Then came C — relatively close to the metal, but more readable, more expressive.
+Then Python built on top of it, abstracting further.
 Each layer made things easier to read, easier to express, easier to reason about.
+The human brain is capable of infinite wisdom and capacity of understanding, however, in our day-to-day, this amount is very finite, and so, for example, Python allows us for our thoughts to go much further because they are abstracted into a lot more than C and assembly were capable of.

 Now we've added another layer: English.

 We've gone from a language designed for computers, to a compromise between computer and human language, to the actual native language of the programmer.
 AI is giving us a similar leap over high-level languages as high-level languages gave us over assembly.

-I started programming in C. I never used assembly.
-Not because assembly isn't powerful — it is — but because C gave me enough leverage that I didn't need to.
-I suspect that in time, many developers will feel the same way about high-level languages relative to AI-assisted development.

 The humans are still at the centre.
 They're just equipped with more powerful tools.

+However, here I should also address another concern of mine, and that is that our natural language is actually not as perfect as we usually like to think.
+When you express a concept to somebody, you may have to go into a certain level of detail that varies depending on shared context and how much you think this person is going to understand from what you're saying.
+And so, in real time, you adapt and express more or less, depending on the situation.
+You will certainly be familiar with the fact that sometimes the thoughts that you have expressed in your native language may have not landed in the way that you thought they should have.

 # The real bottleneck is human willpower

-I've told my colleagues this for years: the limiting factor in programming is not the computer.
-It's the human.
+I've been saying this for years: the limiting factor in programming is not the computer or the language.
+It's the human, but in particular, not even necessarely our intelligence.
 We only have so much willpower to chase down a bug.
 So much memory to hold a system in our heads.
 So much patience to set up a test environment, write boilerplate, or untangle someone else's abstractions.

 This is why I've always advocated for keeping code simple, not over-optimising, and making things easier for your future self.
-If you make things easier for future-you, then future-you has more willpower to spend on the actual investigation, the actual problem-solving.
+If you make things easier for future-you, then future-you will have more willpower to spend on the actual investigation, planning, etc.

 The interface between humans and the power of computers has always been the bottleneck.
 When higher-level languages were introduced, humans suddenly achieved much more — not because they got smarter, but because the interface got better.
 The exact same thing is happening now with AI.